knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

         ```

     !!! warning
-        In order to use the KafkaChannel ensure it is installed on the cluster as discussed above.
+        In order to use the KafkaChannel, ensure that it is installed on your cluster, as mentioned previously in this topic.

 === "RabbitMQ Broker"